mt-sre/mt-sre.github.io/content/en/docs/internal-documentation/tutorials/adding_ado_alerts.md

 Explanation:

-aggregating the metrics using `name, _id` we need to raise an alert for the metric with an `id, name` which does not have atleast one value of 1 in the aggregated metrics for the particular name, _id
+aggregating the metrics using `name, _id` we need to raise an alert for the metric with an `id, name` which does not have at least one value of 1 in the aggregated metrics for the particular name, _id

 from the entire addon_operator_addon_health_info metrics aggregated by count `[(count by (name, _id) (addon_operator_addon_health_info{version!="0.0.0"}))]`